dj-wasabi/ansible-zabbix-agent/README.md

 --------------

 There are some variables in de default/main.yml which can (Or needs to) be changed/overriden:

 * `agent_server`: The ipaddress for the zabbix-server or zabbix-proxy.

 * `agent_serveractive`: The ipaddress for the zabbix-server or zabbix-proxy for active checks.

 * `zabbix_version`: This is the version of zabbix.
 Default it is 2.4, but can be overriden to 2.2 or 2.0.

+* `zabbix_repo`: When you already have an repository with the zabbix components, you can set it to False.

 Dependencies
 ------------